markwylde/jspm-riot/README.md

 ```

 ## Usage
-To use you can import or require as below.
+To use you can import as below.
 Please note the exlamation point at the end:
 ```javascript
 import 'example.tag!'
 ```